forter/security-101-for-saas-startups/security.md

 * A third domain is needed for internal use and back office.
 This domain should be instantly and recognisably distinct, easy and quick to type.
 Some companies use a subdomain of the company domain.
 However, this means it could not be managed by backoffice service developers that need to update it frequently for small internal services.
 A subdmoain might also cause confusion which sites are internal, and which sites are public.
 There is also a side benefit if you register this domain anonymously.
 In most cases the domain name resolution server is internal too (private Route53 domains).

+* [High volume email](http://resources.mailgun.com/email-reputation.html) senders should maintain separate domains or subdomains for their marketing, transactional and corporate mail.
+This isolates the reputation of each type of email and assures that time-sensitive transactional and company mail won't be delayed or marked as spam.
+When using a seperate email marketing domain, make sure you are not [snowshoe spamming](https://www.spamhaus.org/faq/section/Glossary#233) and make sure to use web forwarding to your company or service website so your customers can find you.

 ### Use SSL/TLS/HTTPS everywhere!

 Use SSL anywhere possible.
 In your website, your API, your back office servers, and if it's not too difficult even between internal services.